TauGuide/tau-guide-documents/docs/tau-conceptual-guide.md

 - Permissions: Allow only certain groups of people (e.g. friends) to have access to the users’ worldview or parts of it.
 Similarly for teams.
 - Query: Users are able to run semantic queries over worldviews and discussions, and virtually any data present on the platform.
-This amounts to machines an- swering questions in a precise way.
+This amounts to machines answering questions in a precise way.
 - Agree/Disagree: Users are able to click “agree” or “disagree” on other users’ posts.
 This is considered as merely a shorthand as if the user posted the same opinion (or its negation, respectively).
 Similarly, users may agree/disagree on which question is interesting, see below for questions vs. answers over the system.
 - Trust: Automatically agree with certain users about certain topics.
-- Consensus:Calculate what all or most of the discussion’s participants agree on.
+- Consensus: Calculate what all or most of the discussion’s participants agree on.
     Users are able to configure much broader definitions of what “consensus” means.

-- Opinion Map:A more detailed report of all opinions expressed in a discussion, ordered by implication in the logical sense^5.
+- Opinion Map: A more detailed report of all opinions expressed in a discussion, ordered by implication in the logical sense^5.
 Observe that although we can expect a discussion of four people to contain four different opinions, we do not expect a discussion of a million people to contain a million different opinions, but many participants will hold the same (or overlapping) opinions and/or agree with each other.
-- Contradiction Resolution:When a contradiction arises inside a worldview or between users (whether in the same discussion or not), the system will report the contradiction and offer ways to resolve it.
+- Contradiction Resolution: When a contradiction arises inside a worldview or between users (whether in the same discussion or not), the system will report the contradiction and offer ways to resolve it.
-- Autocomment:Tau will be able to automatically comment on topics, optionally with the user’s review and approval, based on previous posts from the same user regarding that topic.^6
+- Auto comment: Tau will be able to automatically comment on topics, optionally with the user’s review and approval, based on previous posts from the same user regarding that topic.^6
 - Synthesize: In the case of a discussion about a specification of some desired